 - Make these beautiful embroidery floss Easter eggs.

-- Dye eggs naturally without man-made colors.
+- Dye eggs naturally without man-made colors (my favorite!).

 - Cinnamon kisses … little loves of butter.

 - Carrot cupcakes made in Easter baking cups, make small muffins for small hands!